 Saturday, September 2: 8:00 a.m. to 6:00 p.m.

 We are looking forward to your arrival on campus this fall.
 Below is information regarding campus mail and packages.

-The mailroom will begin receiving mail and packages for residential students on July 24.
-Packages received prior to August 19 may be placed in your room.
+The mailroom will begin receiving mail and packages for residential students on July 17th.
+Packages received prior to August 14th will be placed in your room.
 There is a limit of 4 packages per student that can be delivered directly to your room.
-We highly recommend these items to be essentials such as bedding, refrigerators, microwaves, etc. Any packages received after the deadline will be held by the student mailroom for pickup.
-Please note that due to the high volume of packages in August and September there may be a delay in package processing of up to 2 weeks and you may not have immediate access to items shipped.
-Should you have any questions please reach out to Business_Services [at] Emerson.edutitle="Email Business_Services [at] Emerson.edu".
+We highly recommend these items to be essentials such as bedding, refrigerators, microwaves, etc. We also suggest that smaller items be shipped to your home address so they can be consolidated into one larger box that you may then ship to Emerson for in-room delivery prior to the deadline.
+Any packages received after the deadline will be held by the student mailroom for pickup.
+Please note, that due to the high volume of packages in August and September, there may be a delay in package processing of up to 2 weeks and you may not have immediate access to items shipped.
+Should you have any questions please reach out to Business_Services [at] Emerson.edu.